 High Season: Tuesday – Sunday: 14h00 – 20h00

 Casa dos Cantoneiros " Foz Tua Wine House", 214 Estrada Nacional, 5340 - 133 - Foz Tua, Portugal.

 41° 12' 42.9" N | 07° 25' 43."
 W

 +351 278 098 479 | email@example.com

 Seven miles (11km) west of Carrazeda de Ansiães in Ribalonga are the ancient and enigmatic rock paintings of Cachão da Rapa.
 Classified as a National Monument in 1943, this collection of 30 or so rock paintings date back to Post-Palaeolithic, probably early Chalcolithic times.
 Although first studies on this important rock art site were carried out by Jerónimo Contador de Argote in 1738.
-The site was almost forgotten until 1933 when the Portuguese scholar Santos Júnior published revised drawings of the pictographs and remains still the most complete study of the site.
+The site was almost forgotten until 1933 when the Portuguese scholar Santos Júnior published revised drawings of the pictographs which remains still the most complete study of the site.
 It's academically believed that many of the geometric shapes, predominantly rectangular and circular, are abstracted human forms.
-The paintings designed using red and dark blue pigments, the blues are unique in the Iberian rock art tradition.
+The paintings were designed using red and dark blue pigments, the blues are unique in the Iberian rock art tradition.
 The site can be accessed just off the M634.

 Ribalonga, 5140-224 Carrazeda de Ansiães, Portugal.

 41° 13' 15.3" N | 07° 23' 25.9" W